 Moreover, earlier research conducted in Yemen has revealed that E. coli resistance to third-generation cephalosporins is common there29–38.
 Furthermore, the outbreak reached 50% in Egypt and Syria39, over 70% in Iraq26, and so forth.
 Moreover, 5–15% of participants in our sample showed susceptibility to all cephalosporins; this incidence is higher than that found in other Arabian countries26,28,39.

-The study revealed that of the three ESBL genotypes examined, blaTEM [6/6 (100%)] and CTX-M [2/6 (33.3%)] were the most commonly occurring in E. coli isolates that produced ESBL.
+The study revealed that of the three ESBL genotypes examined, blaTEM [6/6 (100%)] and blaCTX-M [2/6 (33.3%)] were the most commonly occurring in E. coli isolates that produced ESBL.
 Naturally, based on the aforementioned findings, a number of investigations by Teawtrakulet al.40, Girmeniaet al.41, Ricciardiet al. 42, and Devrimet al.43 have demonstrated that different nations have different rates and types of Escherichia strains identified.
 These results demonstrate the need for organized national programs in the area that focus on antimicrobial supervision and infection prevention.

 LIMITATIONS OF THE STUDY